 Baptism is often called the gateway to the Sacraments because if you have not received baptism you cannot receive any of the other Sacraments.
 To ‘baptise’ means to immerse so therefore when someone is baptised they are immersed into the death of Christ and rises with Him as a new person.
 Christ Himself was baptised in the River Jordan by St John, and from this all Christians are baptised into Christ.

 Baptisms can be arranged at different times.
-If you would like your child to be baptised please speak to Father Bede or ring him on 01458 832203.
-Fr Bede will be able to give you a baptismal application form which must be returned to him before the baptism date booked.
+If you would like your child to be baptised please speak to the Parish Priest or ring him on 01458 832203.
+He will be able to give you a baptismal application form which must be returned to him before the baptism date booked.

 The Sacrament of Confirmation is the coming of the Holy Spirit into someone’s soul.
 As the name suggests it is a confirming of the faith.
 The form of this Sacrament is being anointed usually by the Bishop with Sacred Chrism after the laying on of hands.
 The words that he uses are these: ‘Be sealed with the gift of the Holy Spirit’.
 It is the Holy Spirit who was given by Christ at Pentecost.
 The Holy Spirit, who is God, comes into the lives of believers and gives them the sacramental gifts which we need to live lives which are good and true.

 Bishop Declan confers this Sacrament every two years in this parish.
 If you would like your child to receive this sacrament then they must be in Year 9 or 14 years old and have been baptised.
 There is a mandatory course which is run in preparation for the Sacrament of Confirmation.
-Please speak to Fr Bede who will be able to give more information.
+Please speak to the Parish Priest who will be able to give more information.

 The Eucharist, or Holy Mass is the central act of worship of any Catholic, and is the centre of our life here at St Michael’s.
 Our Lord Himself gave the Mass to us, so that we could continue to receive the gift of His Body and Blood until He comes again.
 The Eucharist is the supreme way in which Our Lord can enter into our lives and give us the food and grace that we need to become the people He wishes us to be.